diavoletto76/mbox-parser/README.md

          (doall))))
 ```

-Please note that `mbox-parser` does not implement these functions
+`mbox-parser` doesn't implement these functions because it doesn't
-because it doesn't relay on javamail library and doesn't take care of
+relay on javamail library and doesn't take care of opening resources
-opening resources for reading messages.
+for reading messages.

 Given previous functions `mbox-parser` can be used like this.